Lifestyle Changes to Manage Heartburn

 - Wear loose-fitting clothes.

 - Avoid heartburn triggers.
-Stay away from foods and beverages that trigger your heartburn symptoms (for example, onions, peppermint, chocolate, caffeine-containing beverages such as coffee, citrus fruits or juices, tomatoes, or high-fat foods).
+Stay away from foods and beverages that trigger your heartburn symptoms (for example, onions, peppermint, chocolate, caffeine-containing beverages such as coffee, citrus fruits or juices, tomatoes, or high-fat and spicy foods).
 A good way to figure out what foods cause your symptoms is to keep a heartburn diary.

 - Shed some pounds.
 If you are overweight, losing weight can help relieve your symptoms.